edulazaro/test-laravel-homepage/README.md

 ## HOW TO START

-For development, use the command `php artisan serve` to start the dev server and the command `npm run watch` to watch for change.
+For development or for easily test the application, use the command `php artisan serve` to start the dev server and the command `npm run watch` to watch for change.

-For production you need to use apache or nginx, configurint the directory `/public as the` base folder of the app.
-Use the command `npm run prod` to compile and minimize the saass and JS code.
+For production you need to use apache or nginx, configuring the directory `/public` base folder of the app in the server configuration.
+Use the command `npm run prod` to compile and minimize the scss and the JS files.